Seattle University’s next president to be Cornell law dean raised in Puyallup

-He’s a Puyallup native, a Rhodes scholar and a former clerk for a U.S. Supreme Court justice.
+He has Puyallup roots, and he’s a Rhodes scholar and former clerk for a U.S. Supreme Court justice.
 Next year, Cornell University Law School dean Eduardo Peñalver will become the first Latino president of Seattle University, the private Jesuit college announced during an online event Thursday morning.

 The appointment of Peñalver, 47, during a global pandemic marks an important moment for the school in Seattle’s First Hill neighborhood.
 Freshman enrollment is down by 10%.
 Students are attending classes primarily online.
 Peñalver will take the helm from a veteran president who has led the university for more than two decades; he’ll also be the first Seattle University president who is not clergy.